 In another of Maaravi and Hameiri’s experiments, cars, rather than clothing, were used to indicate relative wealth.
 Israeli participants were asked to imagine they owned a car wash where they sometimes negotiated the price of special detailing services.
 Next, they were shown a photo of a car—either a new Mercedes Benz or an old Mitsubishi—and asked to quote the owner a price for such services (identical for each car).
 Here again, participants quoted a significantly higher price to the person they perceived to be wealthier—the luxury-car owner.

 Displays of status, such as a nice suit or a fancy car, may lead your counterpart to think you have money to burn and won’t mind overpaying, the study’s results suggest.
-The results also remind us of the risk of drawing the wrong conclusions from superficial status cues in negotiation.
+The results also remind us of the risk of drawing the wrong conclusions from superficial status cues in business negotiation.
 Because wealthier counterparts may have strong alternatives to dealing with you, they may be less tolerant of aggressive offers than you might expect.

 Status envy and sabotage